skellis46/finger-pointing-moon/case-for-support.md

 ### Research objectives

-The aim of _Finger Pointing Moon_ is to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ There are three research questions -- _Proxies_, _Limits_ and _Hyper-specificity_ -- with corresponding objectives as follows.
+The aim of _Finger Pointing Moon_ is to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ There are three research questions -- _Limits_, _Proxies_ and _Hyper-specificity_ -- with corresponding objectives as follows.

-_1. Proxies: What are practice-research's common epistemic proxies and how do they affect the value of practice-research as an approach for developing new insights?_

-1. in-depth survey of practice-research epistemology literature from the early 1990s (when practice-research began in the academy) to the present
-2. identify and critique any epistemic ambiguities/limitations/possibilities in this scholarship
-3. identify epistemic proxies of practice-research -- these are the ways in which practice-research represents its understandings or findings while keeping them at arm's length
-4. propose analysis of the affects of epistemic proxies on epistemic clarity and specificity in practice-research

-_2. Limits: What are the epistemic limits of practice-research?
+_1. Limits: What are the epistemic limits of practice-research?
 What aspects of practices are not able to be known, understood or articulated?_

-5. identify qualities of experience from first-person body-based practice experiments that resist being known, are deeply uncertain, or are unable to be articulated
+1. identify qualities of experience from first-person body-based practice experiments that resist being known, are deeply uncertain, or are unable to be articulated
-6. identify qualities of experience from first-person body-based practice experiments that assist being known, display some quality of certainty, or are able to be articulated
+2. identify qualities of experience from first-person body-based practice experiments that assist being known, display some quality of certainty, or are able to be articulated **add third-person here**

+_2. Proxies: What are practice-research's common epistemic proxies and how do they affect the value of practice-research as an approach for developing new insights?_

+3. in-depth survey of practice-research epistemology literature from the early 1990s (when practice-research began in the academy) to the present
+4. identify and critique any epistemic ambiguities/limitations/possibilities in this scholarship
+5. identify epistemic proxies of practice-research -- these are the ways in which practice-research represents its understandings or findings while keeping them at arm's length
+6. propose analysis of the affects of epistemic proxies on epistemic clarity and specificity in practice-research

 _3. Hyper-specificity: What language is used to express approaches, findings and failures in practice-research?
 How can this language be adapted in order to create increased critical dialogue between practice-research artist-scholars?_